-PAR TA-to be comp eleted by the parent Full name of child Date of Birth Plea se tick box if it des cribes your child's circumstances.
+PAR PART A - to be completed by the parent Full name of child Date of Birth Pleas se tick box if it de escribes your child's circumstances.
 Criterion 3 Priority will next be given to children who are Baptised Catholic.
-Criterion 5 Priority will next be given to children who are members of other Christian denominations, who regularly attend a Christian church or whose membership is evidenced by a minister of religion.
+Criterion 4 Priority will next be given to children who regularly attend a Catholic church but are not Baptised Catholic.
+Priority will next be given to children who are members of other Christian denominations, who regularly attend a Christian church .
 I attach a copy of the Baptismal Certificate or a Certificate of Dedication.
-(If you are providing a copy of a Baptismal Certificate or a Certificate of Dedication, it is not necessary to have Part B completed.)
-D.: and Data Das to the contract of the contrac
+(If you are providing a Baptismal Certificate or a Certificate of Dedication, it is not necessary to have Part B comple